Tanium as a Service automatically handles module installations and upgrades.

 To import Asset without automatically configuring default settings, be sure to clear the Apply Tanium recommended configurations check box while performing the steps in Tanium Console User Guide: Manage Tanium modules.
 After the import, verify that the correct version is installed: see Verify Asset version.

-The service account is a user that runs several background processes for Asset.
-The user for the service account must have the Tanium Administrator role.
+The service account is a user that runs several background processes for Asset. .
+This user requires the following roles and access:

 For more information about Asset permissions, see User role requirements.